api3dao/vitepress-docs/docs/explore/introduction/contributing.md

   provided by API3 DAO.
 - Email ecosystem@api3.org with an overview

-Within this process we welcome open dialogue and as a DAO recongize that external contributors and diversity in thought is a strenght.
+Within this process we welcome open dialogue and as a DAO recognize that external contributors and diversity in thought is a strength.

 ### We invite all curious contributors to engage API3

 - [API3 Forum<ExternalLinkImage/>](https://forum.api3.org/)
 - Community Chat on [Telegram<ExternalLinkImage/>](https://t.me/API3DAO)